eLeMenCy/Midi4J/README.md

 int nPorts = midi4jIn.getTargetDeviceCount();
 ```
-but also for other reasons such has:
+but also for other reasons such as:
 - To conform to Java's own naming conventions.
 - Trying to make method names and signatures self-explanatory.

-the Midi4J's API is different from RtMidi.
+therefore, the Midi4J's API is different from RtMidi.

 #####Very simple example
-Sends a D4 note on channel 1 for 1 seconds to IN target device and quit.
+Sends a D4 note on channel 1 for 1 second to IN target device and quit.
-More advanced samples are available in the Examples package.
+More advanced samples are available in the 'Examples' package.
 ```javascript
 import com.elemency.Midi4J.MidiMessage;
 import com.elemency.Midi4J.MidiOut;